csummers-dev/goodbook-ios/README.md

     ```

 - Reading view shows spinner only
-  - Verify the currently selected translation has bundled data (start with ESV)
+  - Verify the currently selected translation has bundled data (start with KJV; John 10 is bundled)
   - Check the small error banner at the top; if present, it will show the underlying error from the provider

 - Simulator noise (safe to ignore)